Furness

 SUBJECT TO REVIEW and Government Restrictions

-But at Open meetings over the year, we have managed a total of exactly 190 attendances, and with 10 such meetings gives an exact average of 19 per meeting.
-With 192 attendances at 10 Speaker meetings, average attendance has been 19.2, down 0.6 per meeting..
+At Open meetings over the year, we have managed a total of exactly 156 attendances (down 47 on last year), and with 9 such meetings gives an average of 17.3 per meeting.
+Attendances at Speaker meetings is 188 attendances which is down on the previous year, but with11 meetings, the average attendance is 17.1.

-Open Meetings have included two session of “Have I got News for You?”, Tenable, a Quiz on 2022, Advice to someone approaching retirement, Room 101, Call my Bluff, a 1957/8 Pop Music Quiz, 3 Long John Sketches from the 1990’s, and a Quiz on Sit Coms I hope these sessions have been thought provoking, stimulating, and if nothing else entertaining.
+Open Meetings have included Roger telling us about his experience of National Service; A Quiz on easy TV Questions answered incorrectly; Four Quizzes on the Lake District; Peter and Gwyn spoke of Childhood Memories; a session on Room 101; Quiz on Characters in sitcoms; and Two on Dad’s Army.
+I hope these sessions have been been thought provoking, stimulating, and if nothing else entertaining.
 If someone else would like to organise these sessions, I would be more than happy to hand over.

 I say a big THANK YOU to all who have helped me make fools of ourselves on your behalf.
 New ideas for Speakers and Open Meetings are always welcome.